log2timeline/dfimagetools/docs/sources/Bodyfile-format.md

 the implementation used by the imagetools project.

-The imagetools project uses a bodyfile format that has been derived from the fomrat used by SleuthKit 3.0 and later.
+The imagetools project uses a bodyfile format that has been derived from the format used by SleuthKit 3.0 and later.
 Changes have been made to overcome several shortcomings of the original format.

 A bodyfile consists of one or more lines with 11 pipe-character ('|') delimited